Deploy a Container Instance in Azure

 https://github.com/iron-software/IronSecureDoc-Terraform/

-Step 2: Modify all resource names
+Step 2: Modify All Resource Names

-Modify all resource name in variables.tf
+Modify All Resource Names in variables.tf

 • resource_group_name: Name of the resource group.

 • resource_group_location: Location of the resource group.
-You can find the region from REGIONS.md use the second column to fill in this variable.
+You can find the region from REGIONS.md and use the second column to fill in this variable.

 • container_group_name: Name of the container group.